MaritaHolt/NLPHealthAuthority/README.md

 # Final Model
 - A combination of all three classifiers with improved Hyperparameters
 - Notification in case of unclear classification results possible
+# Test on Xarelto EPAR
+- Sentences taken from the EPAR on Xarelto are classified after all classifiers are trained on the whole data set -> The results for negative sentences are poor.
 # Reports
 Folder containing data produced by various experiments